firebolt-db/godocs/docs/Guides/exporting-data.md

 ---
 layout: default
-title: Exporting data
+title: Export data
 parent: Guides
 nav_order: 8
 ---

-# Exporting data
+# Export data

 Firebolt has two ways to save query data to use and analyze outside of Firebolt.